Six Flags Fiesta Texas: Crackaxle Canyon Steampunk District

 Crackaxle Canyon is themed after a 1920s Texan boomtown.
 It can be entered from neighboring areas Los Festivales and Spassburg.
-The area is home to Iron Rattler, the tallest roller coaster in the park, as well as six other attractions such as Road Runner Express, Dr. Diabolical’s Cliffhanger, and The Gully Washer.
-It also includes the Whistle Stop train station for the Fiesta Texas Railroad.
+The area is home to Iron Rattler, the tallest roller coaster in the park and the first Rocky Mountain Construction roller coaster to have an inversion, as well as six other attractions such as Road Runner Express, an Arrow Dynamics Mine Train; Dr. Diabolical’s Cliffhanger, a Bolliger & Mabillard Dive coaster; and The Gully Washer, an Intamin river rapids water ride.

+The area also includes the Whistle Stop train station for the Fiesta Texas Railroad and Dare Devil Dive Flying Machines, a 48-foot-tall Super Air Race ride by Zamperla.

 Crackaxle Canyon is home to Lone Star Lil's Amphitheater.
-The outdoor venue is known for Mayor Slayer's Monster Mash Bash, a show during Fright Fest and a host site to watch the end of the day fireworks during the summer months.
+The outdoor venue is known for Mayor Slayer's Monster Mash Bash, a show during Fright Fest, and a host site to watch the end-of-the-day fireworks during the summer months.

-Crackaxle Canyon features several eateries: Bubba's River Cafe and Old Blue's BBQ offer indoor and outdoor seating.
+Crackaxle Canyon features several eateries: Bubba's River Cafe and Old Blue's BBQ, which offer indoor and outdoor seating.
 Thirsty Buffalo Saloon serves food and alcoholic beverages indoors.
-Chop Six, which serves Asian cuisine, and Totally Kickin' Chicken have outdoor seating.
-There are also several snack and beverage stands.
+Chop Six, which serves Asian cuisine, There are also several snack and beverage stands.